 Dear juvenile delinquent,

 You have a lot of people telling you that you screw up.
 Your mistakes are named repeatedly.
-You have a million people making judgment on you.
+You have a million people making judgments on you.
 You are always and forever hearing adults tell you how you need to live your life.
 You’ve heard that you need to make better decisions so many times you’re probably numb to the same old same old.
 You know you made some bad choices.
 That’s why you ended up in jail or on probation.
 I’m not here to nag you to do better because you’re not good enough the way you are.
-It’s been 14 years since I’ve been the teenager in shackles.
-This isn’t a lessons learned blog to shove down your throat.
 There are just a few things I want to say to you, if you’ll lend me a listening ear with an open heart.

 You’re lovable where you’re at.
 Cuffs, jumpsuits, criminal records, community service, reputation, addictions, drugs, and all, I’ll take you as you are.
 I’ll meet you where you’re at.
 You are more than your mistakes.
 You are still a valuable human being.
 I want you to know that somebody loves you for the package deal – good, bad, hopes, dreams, baggage, and bad moods, plus so much potential.